therealvidem/Minesweeper/README.md

 # Minesweeper

 ## Overview
----

 A simple Minesweeper game coded in C using RayLib.

 ## Developing
----

 First, install [RayLib](https://www.raylib.com/index.html).
 You will need the `libraylib.a` static library and `raylib.h` header file.
-If you are RayLib from source, these are found in `raylib/src` after executing make.
+Detailed instructions for Windows can be found [here](https://github.com/raysan5/raylib/wiki/Working-on-Windows).
+If you are compiling RayLib from source, these are found in `raylib/src` after executing make.

 Then, for this project, clone the repository: